 - Warm Climate: avoid memory foam.

-- Shared Room: be cautious of noisy pillows (thin synthetics).
+- Shared Room: beware of noisy pillows (thin synthetics).

 Priorities